 - 0% purchase rate offer.
 Apply by 29 February 2024 and you can save with a 0% p.a. interest rate on purchases for the first 6 months.
 At the end of the introductory period, the card's 13.99% p.a. variable purchase rate applies.
 Note that you'll still need to pay at least the minimum amount on each statement during the 0% p.a. introductory period.

 - Up to $300 cashback.
 This card offers $100 cashback each month when you apply by 29 February 2024, get approved and spend $500 or more on eligible purchases for the first 3 months.
 Eligible purchases cover most everyday spending but exclude cash advances and account fees.

 - Lock, block and limit your account.
 If your card is lost or stolen, you can place a temporary lock on the account to protect your finances.
 You can also lock your card from making transactions such as international payments or ATM cash advances to avoid extra card costs.
 To keep your spending in check, you can set limit spend per transaction and spending caps on your account.

 - Mobile wallets.
 You can link your account with Apple Pay, Samsung Pay or Google Pay to use your smartphone to tap and pay.
 You can also use Fitbit Pay or Garmin Pay to make contactless payments with your fitness tracker.

 - Emergency assistance overseas.
 If your card is lost, damaged or stolen, you can take advantage of 24/7 emergency overseas assistance with Mastercard Global Service.

 Rates & fees

 - International transaction fees.
-If you use this card to spend overseas or shop online with an international merchant, you'll be charged a 3% foreign transaction fee.
+If you use this card to spend overseas or shop online with an international merchant, you'll be charged a 3.5% international transaction fee.

 - Credit limit.
 You can request a credit limit as low as $500.